logux/docs/README.md

 * Built-in **live updates** allow to build collaborative tools (like Google Docs).
 * Built-in **offline-first** will improve UX on unstable connection.
-  It will be useful from “next billion users” to New York subway.
+  It is useful from next billion users to New York subway.
-* Compatible with modern stack: it has **Redux** API, works with **any back-end language** (by WebSocket proxy) and **any database**.
+* Compatible with modern stack: **Redux** API, works with **any back-end language** (by WebSocket proxy) and **any database**.